telerik/kendo-ui-core/docs/web/numerictextbox/overview.md

         });
     </script>

-When a NumericTextBox is initialized, it will automatically wrap the `INPUT` element with a `<span>` tag and render spin buttons.
+When a NumericTextBox is initialized, it will automatically wrap the `<input>` element with a `<span>` tag and render spin buttons.

+> **Important**
-> When getting a reference of the widget, you should always use id instead of class selector.
-Behind the scenes, the NumericTextBox creates a secondary element that is used to represent the visual look of the widget, and copies over all non-id attributes, including the class.
-This will cause unexpected results when class is sued for widget referencing.
+> When getting a reference to the widget, you should always use `id` instead of a class selector.
+Behind the scenes, the NumericTextBox creates a secondary element that is used to represent the visual look of the widget, and copies over all non-`id` attributes, including the class.
+This will cause unexpected results when the class is sued for widget referencing.

-## Configure NumericTextBox behavior
+## Configuration

-The NumericTextBox provides configuration options that can be set during initialization.
+NumericTextBox provides configuration options that can be set during initialization.
 Some of the properties that can be controlled are:

-*   Value of the NumericTextBox
+*   Value of the widget
 *   Minimum and/or maximum values
 *   Increment step
-*   Precision of the number
+*   Precision of number
 *   Number format (any valid number format is allowed)

-For a complete overview of the NumericTextBox's methods and configuration options, [review the NumericTextBox API Reference](/api/web/numerictextbox).
+For a complete overview of the methods and configuration options NumericTextBox applies, [review its API Reference](/api/javascript/ui/numerictextbox).

-### Customize NumericTextBox defaults
+### Customize Defaults

+The example below demonstrates how to customize NumericTextBox defaults.

+###### Example

      <input id="textbox">